-A California native, Jamillah R. Gabriel holds an Associate in Arts in English from Cerritos College, Bachelor of Arts in Black Studies and Journalism from California State University Long Beach, and a Master of Library and Information Science from San Jose State University.
-She is currently pursuing a second masterís degree in museum studies.
+A California native, Jamillah R. Gabriel holds an Associate in Arts in English from Cerritos College, a Bachelor of Arts in Black Studies and Journalism from California State University Long Beach, Master of Library and Information Science from San Jose State University, and a Master of Arts in Museum Studies from Indiana University Purdue University Indianapolis.

-At Purdue, Gabrielís responsibilities include management of the Black Cultural Center Library, as well as an appointment with Purdue University Libraries as African American Studies liaison and team member in the metadata/cataloging unit.
-Her research interests include cultural heritage, diversity in LAMs, museum libraries, African American librarianship, and cataloging collections.
+At Purdue, Gabrielís responsibilities include management of the Black Cultural Center Library, as well as an appointment with Purdue University Libraries as African American Studies Information Specialist.
+Her research interests include cultural heritage literacy, diversity in LAMs, museum libraries, African American librarianship, and cataloging collections.

 ATTN: Academic Boot Camp Students

 Click here for the STEM Library Resources page.